fossabot/BahmanM.Flow/docs/DesignRationale.md

 ### 1a.
 The Philosophy: Pragmatism over Purity

-While Flow is heavily inspired by functional programming concepts (see [Functional Parallels](./FunctionalParallels.md)), it is not a strict FP framework.
+While Flow is heavily inspired by functional programming concepts, it is not a strict FP framework.

 The primary goal is to provide an intuitive, discoverable, and productive API for the typical C# developer.